Marcus Epps (soccer)

-Roderick Marcus Epps (born January 16, 1995) is an American soccer player who currently plays as a winger for FC Tulsa in the USL Championship.
+Roderick Marcus Epps (born January 16, 1995) is an American soccer player who plays as a winger for Lexington SC in the USL Championship.
+He plays as a winger.

 Career

 Youth and college

 Epps played four years of college soccer at the University of South Florida between 2013 and 2016, making 75 appearances and scoring 8 goals.

 While at college, Epps also appeared for Premier Development League side Chicago Fire U-23 in 2014 and 2015.

 Professional

 Philadelphia Union

 On January 13, 2017, Epps was selected 25th overall in the 2017 MLS SuperDraft by Philadelphia Union.
 He signed with the club on February 6, 2017.
 Epps made his professional debut on April 1, 2017, while on loan with the Union's United Soccer League affiliate Bethlehem Steel, playing 90 minutes in a 3–2 loss to Rochester Rhinos.
-On May 27, 2017 Epps made his MLS debut, appearing as a second half substitute in a 1–0 loss to Real Salt Lake.
+On May 27, 2017, Epps made his MLS debut, appearing as a second-half substitute in a 1–0 loss to Real Salt Lake.
 Epps scored his first goal as a professional on June 14, 2017, helping Philadelphia to a 3–1 victory over Harrisburg City Islanders in the Lamar Hunt U.S. Open Cup.
-On July 26, 2017 he scored his first league goal in a 3–0 victory over Columbus Crew.
+On July 26, 2017, he scored his first league goal in a 3–0 victory over Columbus Crew.